 At times, Don’t Go Chasing Waterfalls can seem like the theme song of the Agile movement, but come on—nobody actually says that without making a TLC reference.
 Yes, it seems that many out there fall somewhere between awaiting the coming Apocalypse, or celebrating with a pint at Waterfall’s wake and talking about the old times.
 But is Waterfall really gone?
 Are we to believe that, given enough time, all companies will see the light and adopt agile methodologies and stop worrying about schedules, dependencies, and command/control?
 Not so fast.
 While I certainly agree with (and have written at length about) the idea that many programs, projects, and companies can benefit from a healthy dose of agility, we shouldn’t be so quick to discount and dismiss more traditional methods like Waterfall in certain cases.
 In many instances, these have been the born through years of best practices, and have developed over time.
-In this article, I’ll attempt to outline some of these cases and shed some light on the reasons why Waterfall is still alive and well.
+In this article, I’ll attempt to outline 4 of these cases and shed some light on the reasons why Waterfall is still alive and well.

 To put it generally, Waterfall will be the better fit when you have some certainty about what the requirements should be, what the timeline will be, and there is minimal expected change.
 Waterfall can also be a better option when things must be done in a certain way, which is often the case in regulated industry sectors.
 Contrary to popular opinion, change is not always constant.
 To quote the philosopher Kenny Chesney, “the more things change, the more they stay the same.”
 A number of customers I’ve worked with have been trying to bring a degree of normalcy to their teams and create processes that are repeatable to save time.
 Some of the success stories include professional services teams, law firms, event planning, and marketing companies.
 The professional services and marketing companies have some similarities in that they’ve developed best practices for working with customers and delivering something specific, so I will discuss them together.
 The law firms fall into the category of regulated industry.
 While event planning is not regulated in quite the same way, there are still some similarities between that industry, and the legal industry.